Top Attractions & Things to Do in Kuala Lumpur, Malaysia

 By train

-💡 Fun fact: You can even travel by train to Kuala Lumpur all the way from Singapore or Bangkok, but they’re not direct trains — you’ll have to switch at the border.
+💡 Fun fact: You can even travel by train to Kuala Lumpur all the way from Singapore or Bangkok, although they’re not direct trains — you’ll have to switch at the border.

 Getting around in Kuala Lumpur